ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models

 Introduction

 ZOO-Prune is motivated by a simple question: which visual tokens most strongly influence the final prediction?
-To answer this, we estimate token sensitivity through zeroth-order perturbations, yielding an output-aware and training-free importance signal without requiring backpropagation.
+To answer this, we estimate token sensitivity through zeroth-order perturbations at the lightweight projection layer, which provides an efficient output-aware importance signal without requiring backpropagation.
+Based on these sensitivity scores, ZOO-Prune further combines diversity-aware selection to preserve informative and non-redundant tokens under aggressive pruning.

 Method